Meet The PRIDE Team!

 Every member of the PRIDE team is committed to providing the best quality of care to help ensure positive outcomes for all patients.
 The PRIDE team produces success stories every day.
 Click here to view some recent success stories.

-Tom Mayer, M.D. is the Medical Director and Founder of PRIDE.
-He is Board certified in Orthopedic Surgery and is currently a Clinical Professor in the Department of Orthopedic Surgery at The University of Texas Southwestern Medical Center.
+Tom Mayer, M.D. is Board certified in Orthopedic Surgery and is currently a Clinical Professor in the Department of Orthopedic Surgery at The University of Texas Southwestern Medical Center.
 Dr. Mayer is known in the medical community for his extensive research on chronic musculoskeletal conditions and rehabilitation.
 He is the former President of the North American Spine Society (1999) and the founding editor of The Spine Journal.
 He has co-authored many books and scientific articles and is on the Editorial Review Board of multiple journals.
 His innovations include the concept of Functional Restoration, new techniques in measurement of physical and psychological function (especially for spinal disorders), and the development of techniques for evaluation of permanent impairment.
 He continues to develop and serve on Review Boards for evidence based treatment guidelines, particularly on coordination of services for sub-acute and chronic musculoskeletal disorders.

 As licensed independent practitioners, nurse practitioners practice autonomously and in collaboration with other health care professionals to assess, diagnose, treat and manage the patient’s health problems/needs.
 As partners in health with patients, Nurse Practitioners take on roles of health provider, mentor, educator, clinical researcher, and administrator.